 Application to the Department of Surgery

-These applications need to be completed and returned to either the General Surgery Residency Office, or to Dr. Moldawer or Dr. Behrns.
+These applications need to be completed and returned to either the General Surgery Residency Office, or to Dr. Moldawer.
 In general, these applications are to be submitted in the fall of the year prior to requested fellowship period.

-Applications from qualified candidates outside the UF Department of Surgery can be obtained by contacting Dr. Moldawer directly at:
+Applications from qualified candidates outside the UF Department of Surgery can be obtained by contacting Dr. Moldawer.

 The faculty of the Department of Surgery recognizes the importance of mentored research in the training of general surgery house officers.
 Although such an experience can be obtained during clinical training, the faculty believe that all general surgery house officers would benefit from and should a consider a one- to three-year dedicated research experience in the laboratory of a peer-review funded investigator.
 The Department of Surgery offers a number of research opportunities within the department and in the College of Medicine.